Suyash-Jevaria/Planetary-Base-Configs-Suyash-Jevaria/README.md

 If you modify or copy my work you have to credit me and BOLDY tell your users that I made this.

 Have Fun!!!

+To use these configs copy and paste these in your gamedata Folder